 But the unfortunate part is that EVERYONE has an opinion on sleep & what the right things to do are.
 Your family, friends coworkers, and strangers on the internet are well-meaning, but let's face it, it's somewhat useless (and often contradicting).
 What works for their child, won't work for another and can actually be detrimental to your child's sleep habits.

-Have you heard things like....
+If you have heard things like....

 "Sleep when the baby sleeps!